IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Admin
 ~~~~~~~~~~~~~~~~
 This is the administrative part of the API.
-It is probably a good idea to block it before allowing public access to a Dataverse installation.
+For security reasons, it is absolutely essential that you block it before allowing public access to a Dataverse installation.
 Blocking can be done using settings.
 See the ``post-install-api-block.sh`` script in the ``scripts/api`` folder for details.
+See also "Blocking API Endpoints" under "Securing Your Installation" in the :doc:`/installation/config` section of the Installation Guide.

 List all settings::